Is Brake Checking Illegal?

 Insurance Fraud

-What Should I Do in the Event of a Brake Check Crash?
+What Should I Do in the Event of a Brake Check Accident?

-If someone brake checked you, don’t worry.
-Do not admit fault or apologize for the crash, as you aren’t responsible for it.
+If someone brake-checked you, do not admit fault or apologize for the crash, as you aren’t responsible for the brake-check.
 Contact law enforcement right away.
-Stay calm as you ask for the contact information of the person who brake checked you.
-When the police arrive, explain the situation and why you believe the other driver brake checked you.
-The police reports will outline the rear-end accident in great detail, and you should ask for a copy of the report.
-It could serve to protect you from liability, as well as to establish the guilt of the other driver.
+Stay calm as you ask for the contact information of the person who brake-checked you.
+When the police arrive, explain the situation and why you believe the other driver brake-checked you.
+The police reports will outline the rear-end accident in great detail, and you should ask for a copy of the police report.
+Having your claims in police reports could serve to protect you from liability for the rear-end collision, as well as to establish the guilt of the other driver.

 Do Brake Checks Affect Accident Claims?

-Can You Sue for Brake Check Car Accidents?
+Can You Sue for Brake Check Car Accidents in Illinois?

 Yes.
-The other motorist can be held responsible for the incident if it can be established that they brake checked you and were visibly aggressive.
-Furthermore, if you or someone you care about has been hurt as a consequence of another driver’s brake checks, you may be entitled to compensation through a personal injury lawsuit.
+The other driver can be held responsible for the rear-end accident if it can be established that they brake-checked you or engaged in a similar aggressive driving tactic.
+Furthermore, if you have sustained severe injuries as a consequence of another driver’s brake checks, you may be entitled to compensation through a personal injury lawsuit.

 Keep in mind that you must be able to show that the other motorist was at least 50% to blame for the accident due to their reckless driving.
 An experienced attorney can assist you in proving this.